karmaniverous/aws-api-template/README.md

 This template can be deployed directly from the command line to multiple [AWS CloudFormation](https://aws.amazon.com/cloudformation/) stacks, each exposing an independent environment (e.g. `dev`, `test`, and `prod`), with its own authentication provider, at configurable endpoints.
 These endpoints will integrate with matching Next.js Template environments.

 If you integrate your code repository with [AWS CodePipeline](https://aws.amazon.com/codepipeline/), your code will automatically build and deploy following every push to the relevant branch.
-See [Setting Up CodePipeline](#setting-up-codepipeline) below for more info.
+See [Automated Deployment](#automated-deployment) below for more info.

-> This template is in fact hooked into CodePipeline to support deployments to demo environments.
+This template is in fact hooked into CodePipeline to support deployments to demo environments.
 Consequently you will see many references to the `karmanivero.us` domain.
 Obviously, you'll need to replace these with references to your own domain.

 # The Stack